DSgbemisola/Hands-on-Project-Working-with-a-real-world-data-set-using-SQL-in-PgAdmin/README.md

             ![image](https://github.com/user-attachments/assets/0007d610-d28b-4ab0-8312-cc15a2d2f0cc)

      - Problem 11: Get the hardship index for the community area which has College Enrollment of 4368

              In tackling this problem, I issued the following query:

+             SELECT community_area_number, community_area_name, hardship_index
+             FROM chicago_socioeconomic_data
+             WHERE community_area_number = (SELECT community_area_number FROM chicago_public_schools) WHERE college_enrollment = 4368